 The first outcome is the value of bank transfers from foreign accounts, a direct measure of asset repatriation.
 To relate the results to the analysis of wealth dynamics, we scale bank transfers by ex ante net wealth (measured in 2007 at market value and including any assets subsequently disclosed).
-This implies that the main estimates capture the share of total net wealth transferred from foreign accounts in a given year over and above transfers made by non-disclosers with similar characteristics.
+This implies that the main estimates capture the share of total net wealth trans-